 Here are a few basic principles that are helpful to understand when using Chinese herbs:

-3. The Five Elements describes five natural phases of transformation: Fire, Earth, Metal, Water, and Wood.
+The Five ElementsThis describes five natural phases of transformation: Fire, Earth, Metal, Water, and Wood.
 Each element has certain characteristics and governs certain organs and tissues.
-These phases constantly interact by creating and controlling to maintain balance; when they are out of balance, disease is the result.
-Diseases are characterized by which elements (organ system or tissue) is disturbed, and in what direction (Yin or Yang, excess or deficiency).
+These phases constantly interact by creating and controlling to maintain balance.
+When they are out of balance, health trouble can result.
+Health matters are characterized by which elements (organ system or tissue) is disturbed, and in what direction (Yin or Yang, excess or deficiency).
 It’s a bit like “Rock-Paper-Scissors”—Fire creates Earth (ashes); Water controls Fire.

 There are many ways that the five elements can be categorized; here are just a few: